Map Hosting

 maptiler-upload upload filename.gpkg

-It will result in the tileset being uploaded to the MapTiler Cloud account that is associated with your MapTiler Engine license.
+This command uploads the file (tileset) to the MapTiler Cloud account that is associated with your MapTiler Engine license.

-However, if you need to upload the data to some other MapTiler Cloud account, you can do this by using the --token parameter:
+If you need to upload the data to another MapTiler Cloud account, use the --token parameter:

 maptiler-upload --token <your_auth_token> upload filename.gpkg

-where the --token value is the Service Token associated with the MapTiler Cloud account you wish to upload the tileset to.
-Read this guide to learn more.
+The --token value is the service token associated with the MapTiler Cloud account where you want to upload the tileset to.

 MapTiler Server

 To host MBTiles or GeoPackage from your own infrastructure, we recommend using MapTiler Server.
-Simply upload the created maps within a few clicks and display them in your application with MapTiler SDK, MapLibre GL JS, Leaflet, OpenLayers, or CesiumJS.
-There is a standalone how-to guide describing the whole process of hosting with MapTiler Server.
+Upload your maps with a few clicks and display them in your application using MapTiler SDK, MapLibre GL JS, Leaflet, OpenLayers, or CesiumJS.
+Go to MapTiler Server documentation to learn more.

 Standard web server

-On a standard hosting (such as an ordinary company web server) you can very simply host your maps.
-Just upload the directory with tiles to your web hosting and the layer is automatically available.
-Once uploaded, the produced maps can be opened in any viewer supporting OGC WMTS standard.
+It’s also possible to easily host your maps on a standard hosting, such as an ordinary company web server: Upload the directory with tiles to your web hosting and the layer is automatically available.
+The maps can be opened in any viewer supporting OGC WMTS standard.

 maptiler-cloudpush --access_key ACCESS_KEY --secret_key SECRET_KEY s3://bucket_name add filename.mbtiles